gozieaf/communitysafe/README.md

 # CommunitySafe

 Cloud-hosted community resource map viewer and member platform.
-The API uses FastAPI and Aiven PostgreSQL/PostGIS; the web application deploys separately to Vercel.
+The API uses FastAPI and PostgreSQL/PostGIS; the web application deploys separately to Vercel.

 ## Backend setup